DvMr312/DvMr312/README.md

 I enjoy exploring different infrastructures, solving problems in a practical way, learning attack and defense techniques, and documenting clear security recommendations. <br><br>

-My goal is to become a cybersecurity engineer specializing in ethical hacking and to contribute to pragmatic, security-focused solutions for systems. <br>
+My goal is to become a cybersecurity engineer specializing in ethical hacking and to contribute to pragmatic, security-focused solutions for systems. <br><br>

 “Open to collaboration, internships, or entry-level opportunities in cybersecurity and ethical hacking.”

 Fun Facts: